Costs of investing in unit trusts

-Understanding the costs that come with financial instruments such as unit trusts, equities and Exchange-Traded Funds (ETFs) is crucial as they will impact the gains.
-Unit trusts like their ETF counterparts provide investors with diversified exposure to markets.
-However, they differ from ETFs in a number of ways.
+Understanding the costs that come with financial instruments such as unit trusts, equities, and exchange-traded funds (ETFs) is crucial as they will impact your investment gains.
+Like ETFs, unit trusts are pooled investment instruments which provide investors with diversified exposure to markets.
+However, they differ from ETFs in a few ways.

-An example is the sales charge.
-This fee, charged by distributors, can range from zero to 5% of the total investment.
+An example of this is the sales charge.
+This front-end fee is charged by distributors and ranges from 0% to 5% of the total investment.
 The back-end load equivalent of a sales charge is called a redemption fee.
-This can range between 1% and 5% of an investment.
-Where front-loads are charged, back-end loads usually aren’t.
+This can range from 1% to 5% of an investment.
+Where front-end loads are charged, back-end loads usually aren’t.

-Another type of one-time fee incurred is a switching fee.
-This is charged when an investors switches from one fund to another under the same fund manager.
+Another example of a one-time fee is a switching fee.
+This is charged when investors switch between different funds managed by the same fund manager.
 These fees are paid to the distributor.

 Those using a wrap account to invest in unit trusts also face specific one-time fees.
-Wrap accounts are investment portfolios managed by a financial firm for a recurring fee, which also provides advisory, brokerage and administrative services for investors.
+Wrap accounts are investment portfolios managed by a financial firm for a recurring fee.
+They also provide advisory, brokerage and administrative services for investors.
 When investing monies through such an account, fees in the range of 2% to 3% per annum of the new funds invested are charged.

-On top of one-time fees, do look out for recurring payments when investing in a unit trust.
+Besides one-time fees, there are recurring charges when investing in a unit trust.

-In addition, the recurring fees for wrap accounts are about 0.5% to 1% per annum of the total value of the investment.
+Investors using wrap accounts will incur fees of roughly 0.5% to 1% per annum of the total value of the investment.
 These can be charged quarterly or yearly.

 Investing in Unit Trusts using CPF funds

-Switching fees are charged according to the rate the fund manager charges.
-However, investors who have purchased unit trusts through a wrap account of a CPFIS Investment Administrator do not face these fees.
+Switching fees are still charged according to the rate the fund manager charges, should an investor decide to switch between funds managed under the same fund manager.
+However, if you have purchased unit trusts through a wrap account of a CPFIS Investment Administrator, these fees do not apply.

-For unit trusts held in a wrap account with a CPFIS Investment Administrator, an annual fee is charged at a rate of 0.7% per year on the total market value of the investment.
-From 1 October 2020, this fee will be lowered to 0.4%.
+For unit trusts held in a wrap account with a CPFIS Investment Administrator, an annual fee is charged at a rate of 0.4% per year on the total market value of the investment.

 Ready to start?